tammet/gkc/Examples/README.md

 On Linux the pre-compiled executable is called gkc, on Windows gkc.exe and on OS X (macOS) it is gkcosx.
-Please change the filename on OS X accordingly or just use gkcosx in the following examples instead of gkc.
+Please change the filename on OS X to gkc or just use gkcosx in the following examples instead of gkc.

 Call gkc from the command line from UNIX (i.e. Linux or OS X) like this: